-The Department administers the Australian Design Rules under the Motor Vehicle Standards Act 1989 and provides input on fuel quality issues, manages the environmental criteria for the fuel tax credit for heavy diesel vehicle operators and hosts and manages the Green Vehicle Guide website.
+The Department administers the Australian Design Rules and provides input on fuel quality issues, manages the environmental criteria for the fuel tax credit for heavy diesel vehicle operators and hosts and manages the Green Vehicle Guide website.

 The Australian Design Rules (ADRs) are national standards for vehicle safety, anti-theft and emissions.
 The ADRs are generally performance based and cover issues such as occupant protection, structures, lighting, noise, engine exhaust emissions, braking and a range of miscellaneous items.

 Motor vehicles are a significant contributor to urban air pollution and noise that can impact on the quality of life in our major cities.

 To date, the principal measure used in Australia for reducing vehicle emissions and noise has been the through the introduction of tighter standards for new vehicles through the Australian Design Rules (ADRs).

 These ADRs are made under Section 7 of the Motor Vehicle Standards Act 1989 and set the standards that each vehicle model is required to meet, prior to their first supply to the market.
 The full text of all ADRs is available on the Federal Register of Legislation, and this site can be accessed from the numerical ADR list.
 The current ADRs addressing emissions, noise and fuel consumption labelling are:

 - ADR79/04—Emission Control for Light Vehicles (‘Full’ Euro 5—applicable to all vehicles manufactured from November 2016)

 - ADR80/03—Emission Control for Heavy Vehicles (Euro V with equivalent US and Japanese alternatives)